SpottedOwlet/stock-analysis/README.md

 <h2><p align=center>Run Time Analysis </p></h2>

-Let us take a look at the structural changes made to the initial code in order to refactor it.
+Let us take a look at the code structure of the original code and refactored code in the following sections.

 **Features of the original (un-refactored) code:**
 * The initial code used Nested for loops, one for iterating through the Tickers array (containing 12 ticker names) and another iterating through all the rows of the dataset.